caomingkai/Shopify-BundleSales-webApp/README.md

          +  [invisible] metafield.bundleInfo.bundleNum   |   metafield.bundleInfo.bundleDetail
          +  [invisible] metafiled.originToShadow
       + files related to "1-shadow variant"
-         + bundleToShadowP.txt: Based on bundleID, get Shadow ProductID, and directly make POST delete them.
+         + bundleToShadowP.sql: Based on bundleID, get Shadow ProductID, and directly make POST delete them.
       + files related to "2-metafield.bundleInfo.bundleNum   |   ~.bundleDetail "
-         + shopBundle.txt: this file contains bundleInfo content
+         + shopBundle.sql: this file contains bundleInfo content
       + files related to "3-metafiled.originToShadow"
-         +  shopBundle.txt
+         +  shopBundle.sql
-         +  originPToOriginV.txt
+         +  originPToOriginV.sql
-         +  originVtoShadowV.txt
+         +  originVtoShadowV.sql
-         +  general idea: when delete a bundle, First check 'shopBundle.txt', to find out what product are involved; Second based on 'originPToOriginV.txt', to find out what meta key 'originVariantID'; Third, based on 'originVtoShadowV.txt', find out what shadow variant need to be deleted.
+         +  general idea: when delete a bundle, First check 'shopBundle.sql', to find out what product are involved; Second based on 'originPToOriginV.sql', to find out what meta key 'originVariantID'; Third, based on 'originVtoShadowV.sql', find out what shadow variant need to be deleted.
-   1. webhookHandler.php  --- receive webhook events, call inventoryUpdate.php to update inventory, and update productInfo.txt / collectionInfo.txt / shadowToOrigin.txt
+   1. webhookHandler.php  --- receive webhook events, call inventoryUpdate.php to update inventory, and update productInfo.sql / collectionInfo.sql / shadowToOrigin.sql
    1. inventoryUpdate.php  --- when customers have paid an order, update original products inventory base on webhook response
-   1. productInfo.txt  --- **write based on webhook**  --- could be updated due to webhook events
+   1. productInfo.sql  --- **write based on webhook**  --- could be updated due to webhook events
-   1. collectionInfo.txt   --- **write based on webhook**  --- could be updated due to webhook events
+   1. collectionInfo.sql   --- **write based on webhook**  --- could be updated due to webhook events
-   1. shopBundle.txt  --- **read/write** --- backup for shop.metafield.bundleInfo. updated by addBundle.php / deleteBundle.php
+   1. shopBundle.sql  --- **read/write** --- backup for shop.metafield.bundleInfo. updated by addBundle.php / deleteBundle.php
-   1. originPToOriginV.txt  --- **read/write** --- Used when delete a certain bundle, to find the meta key 'originVariantID' need to updateed ,delete or add certain BDID:shadowVariantID
+   1. originPToOriginV.sql  --- **read/write** --- Used when delete a certain bundle, to find the meta key 'originVariantID' need to updateed ,delete or add certain BDID:shadowVariantID
       + format : originProductID: originVariantID_1, originVariantID_2, originVariantID_3
-   1. originVtoShadowV.txt  --- **read/write** --- backup for shop.metafield.originToShadow. keep track of added __originVariant__ VS __bundleID__:__shadowVariant__, update metafield.originToShadow.originVariantID
+   1. originVtoShadowV.sql  --- **read/write** --- backup for shop.metafield.originToShadow. keep track of added __originVariant__ VS __bundleID__:__shadowVariant__, update metafield.originToShadow.originVariantID
       + [key] originVariantID_1 # metafield_ID_1 <--->  [value] bundleID_1:shadowVariantID_1,bundleID_2:shadowVariantID_2
-   1. shadowVToOriginV.txt --- **read/write** --- keep track of added __shadowVariant__ VS __originVariant__, update original product inventory
+   1. shadowVToOriginV.sql --- **read/write** --- keep track of added __shadowVariant__ VS __originVariant__, update original product inventory
       + format : shadowVariantID, originVariantID

-   1. bundleToShadowP.txt --- **read/write** --- keep track of __bundleID__ and __shadowProduct__, in case certain bundle deletion or app uninstall
+   1. bundleToShadowP.sql --- **read/write** --- keep track of __bundleID__ and __shadowProduct__, in case certain bundle deletion or app uninstall
       + format : bundleID, shadowProductID_1, shadowProductID_2, ...

  ### Work Flow:
-   1. first read into shopBundle.txt / shadowToOrigin.txt, for later use
+   1. first read into shopBundle.sql / shadowToOrigin.sql, for later use
    2. receive newly POST bundleInfo, check request type: add/ delete/ add&delete ?
    2. when add Bundle:
-      + create unique bundleID, and append it with POST parameters; update shopBundle.txt
+      + create unique bundleID, and append it with POST parameters; update shopBundle.sql
       + make REST calls to update shop.metafield.bundleInfo
       + make REST calls to add **"shadow products"** in current shop
       + make REST calls to shop.metafield.originToShadow
-      + update bundleToShadow.txt / shadowToOrigin.txt / originToShadow.txt
+      + update bundleToShadow.sql / shadowToOrigin.sql / originToShadow.sql
    3. when delete Bundle:
       + read POST parameter['bundleID'], find out which bundle need to be deleted
-      + delete it from shopBundle.txt
+      + delete it from shopBundle.sql
       + make REST calls to update shop.metafield.bundleInfo
       + make REST calls to update shop.metafield.originToShadow
-      + make REST calls to delete **"shadow products"** in current shop, based on bundleToShadow.txt,
+      + make REST calls to delete **"shadow products"** in current shop, based on bundleToShadow.sql,
-      + delete it from bundleToShadow.txt / shadowToOrigin.txt
+      + delete it from bundleToShadow.sql / shadowToOrigin.sql
    4. Webhook: when merchants edit/add a new product, tigger product create/update/delete events, Shopify server POST json data to this app backend file webhookHandler.php. webhookHandler.php do the following things:
-      + if _add_ a new product, First, add this product into productInfo.txt.
+      + if _add_ a new product, First, add this product into productInfo.sql.
 Second, check if this product falls into a certain collection which belongs to a bundle.
 If so, do following:
           + make REST calls to add **"shadow products"** in current shop
           + make REST calls to shop.metafield.originToShadow
-          + update bundleToShadow.txt / shadowToOrigin.txt
+          + update bundleToShadow.sql / shadowToOrigin.sql
       + if _edit_ an existing product, check if the following things are modified:
           + [08/04/17] Basically, as long as there are changes, old shadow product should be deleted, and add new shadow product.
-          + if **price** is changed, update productInfo.txt / collection.txt
+          + if **price** is changed, update productInfo.sql / collection.sql
           + [08/04/17] update shop.metafield.originToShadow, i.e. delete old mapping, update new mapping
-          + [08/04/17] update bundleToShadow.txt / shadowToOrigin.txt
+          + [08/04/17] update bundleToShadow.sql / shadowToOrigin.sql
           And If this product belongs to a certain bundle, have to call REST call to change its shadow product's price
-          + if **collection** is changed, update productInfo.txt / collection.txt;
+          + if **collection** is changed, update productInfo.sql / collection.sql;
-          And If this product belongs to a certain bundle, have to call REST call to delete its shadow product belonging to this corresponding bundle; loop check if now it belongs to a new bundle, have to call REST to add new shadow product, update bundleToShadow.txt / shadowToOrigin.txt
+          And If this product belongs to a certain bundle, have to call REST call to delete its shadow product belonging to this corresponding bundle; loop check if now it belongs to a new bundle, have to call REST to add new shadow product, update bundleToShadow.sql / shadowToOrigin.sql
       + if _delete_ a product, do the following:
-          + update productInfo.txt / collection.txt
+          + update productInfo.sql / collection.sql
-          + If it belongs to a certain bundle, have to call REST call to delete its shadow product belonging to this corresponding bundle;  Also update bundleToShadow.txt / shadowToOrigin.txt
+          + If it belongs to a certain bundle, have to call REST call to delete its shadow product belonging to this corresponding bundle;  Also update bundleToShadow.sql / shadowToOrigin.sql
     5. Webhook: update product inventory after customers pay off their order.
 This event also triggers a webhook POST from Shopify server.
         + loop through all line items in the order, check if there exists shadow products.
         + If YES, for each of such shadow products, do the following things:
-           + do a math to update the current quantity of this shadow product in productInfo.txt.
+           + do a math to update the current quantity of this shadow product in productInfo.sql.
-           + based on shadowToOrigin.txt, find out its original product,
+           + based on shadowToOrigin.sql, find out its original product,
            + make REST call to update the quantity of the original product in Shopify server.
         + If No, do nothing.
  ### Files relationship
-   1. shopBundle.txt is the source info of shopify.metafield.bundleInfo
+   1. shopBundle.sql is the source info of shopify.metafield.bundleInfo
-   3. shadowToOrigin.txt <----> shopify.metafield.originToShadow, they have opposite key:value pairs
+   3. shadowToOrigin.sql <----> shopify.metafield.originToShadow, they have opposite key:value pairs
-   4. bundleToShadow.txt ---> shadowToOrigin.txt , from this we could find all involved origin products
+   4. bundleToShadow.sql ---> shadowToOrigin.sql , from this we could find all involved origin products

  ## IIII.
 Related shopify object for current shop
  ### shop.metafield